-For more information about prerequisite clearance and challenges, please visit www. cuyamaca.edu/counseling/prerequisites.asp
+For more information about prerequisite clearance and challenges, please visit www.cuyamaca. edu/student-support/counseling-center/ prerequisite-form.php

 PROBATION, DISMISSAL AND READMISSION

 Cuyamaca College believes that students who can benefit from higher education should be allowed admission free of probationary status.
 Grades earned at other schools prior to admission to Cuyamaca College shall not be considered in determining probationary status.